Best Smart Home Devices for Renters in 2026

 1. Govee WiFi Water Sensor — The Device Every Renter Needs First

-This is not the most exciting item on this list, but it’s the most important.
-Place one under your washing machine, near your water heater, or under the bathroom sink.
+This isn’t the most exciting item on this list, I’ll admit, but it’s hands down the most important.
+Just place one under your washing machine, near your water heater, or under the bathroom sink.
 If water touches the sensor, your phone gets an alert within seconds.
-The Govee connects to your home Wi-Fi directly — no hub required — and the app lets you set custom alert thresholds.
+The Govee connects directly to your home Wi-Fi — no hub required — and the app even lets you set custom alert thresholds.

-At $31, this device can prevent a $10,000+ insurance nightmare.
-For renters in apartments, where a leak in your unit can travel through floors and damage the unit below yours, this is about liability protection, not just property protection.
-Most renter guides overlook this entirely.
-Don’t make that mistake.
+At just $31,, this device can prevent a $10,000+ insurance nightmare.
+For renters in apartments, where a leak in your unit can easily travel through floors and damage the unit below yours, this is all about liability protection, not just protecting your own stuff.
+Most renter guides completely overlook this.
+Don’t make that mistake; it’s a small price for huge peace of mind.

 Pros: Dirt cheap, Wi-Fi direct, instant phone alerts, works anywhere with power via USB.